Toughrebel4041/WebCrawlZ/README.md

 - Fetches and prints all links from a given URL.
 - Spoofs user agent to avoid blocking by websites.
 - Provides error handling for various request exceptions.
-- Displays an ASCII art title "WebCrawlZ" at the start.

 ## Installation